Appian Congratulates 2025 Partner Award Winners For Delivering Impact With AI And Process Orchestration

 Innovation Award

-These partners are recognised for outstanding achievement in the development and delivery of innovative Appian-based solutions to meet market needs.
+These partners are recognized for outstanding achievement in the development and delivery of innovative Appian-based solutions to meet market needs.

 Accenture – Finance and Accounting Transformation